 The Hex Dumbbell usually comes cheaper than a standard rubber or urethane dumbbell which makes it a great budget option.
-Next to this, the facets make them easy to store if you happen to be missing a rack.
+Additionally, the facets make them easy to store if you do not want to invest in a rack.

 Fixed Chrome Dumbbells

 Metal dumbbells have been popular in the past and are often a cheaper alternative to more modern rubber or urethane dumbbells.
-Cast iron weights are often found in older, more old school gyms and are readily available for great value second hand.
-These also come in classic and ‘hex’ shapes and are strong, solid products which stand up to a heavy lifting environments, the risk of chips and scratches is still there.
+Cast iron weights are often found in more 'old school' gyms and are readily available for great value second hand.
+These also come in classic and ‘hex’ shapes and are strong, solid products which stand up to a heavy lifting environments.
+However, the risk of chips and scratches is still there.

 Adjustable dumbbells are a great product for buyers who want a variety of weights but either don’t have the space, storage or budget for a full set of fixed dumbbells.
-The technology behind this type of dumbbells has been developing quickly and one of the current market leaders, Power Block boasts that some of their products replace the need for up to 34 pairs of dumbbells with just 2.
+The technology behind this type of dumbbells has been developing quickly.

 Dumbbell Plate Sets

-Another popular dumbbell solution for home users is a dumbbell set, consisting of small bar with plates which attach on either end.
-These are a very cost effective option for people looking for a range of weights and to save on space.
+Another popular solution for home users is a dumbbell plate set.
+These consist of a small bar with plates which attach on either end.
+They are a very cost effective option for people looking for a range of weights and to save on space.

 Plate sets will normally utilise a spinlock collar, which isn’t always the most secure method of fastening plates to the bar, but it is quick and easy to fasten and remove.
-Plate sets allow you to adjust the weight of the dumbbell by adding or removing weight plates to the bar, which normally come in weights between 0.5kg to 2.5kg.
-This kind of plate can’t normally be used on a barbell and is predominantly a home solution.
-It’s highly unusual for a commercial gym to use these as fixed dumbbells are a more convenient alternative.
-However, you can get Olympic sized dumbbell handles, which use larger collars and weights.
-The only issue with this is the handles are wide and restrict some movements.
-Fixed dumbbells allow you to be far more dynamic.
+They allow you to adjust the weight by adding or removing weight plates to the bar, which normally come in weights between 0.5kg to 2.5kg.

 Many popular studio classes use light resistance work as part of their programme of activity.
 These are cheap to buy in large quantities and normally include a studio storage unit.
 They also tend to be colour coded by weight for easy identification during classes.